ZhiZheng0889/Tax-Accounting-/01-Tax/Individual Taxation/Current developments in taxation of individuals - Part 2 (Oct 31, 2025).md

 - If a taxpayer has a transaction that qualifies under Sec.
 1256, what additional hurdle might still deny the loss?
 - What facts would you look for to support profit motive (vs personal/other motives) in a derivatives transaction?

+---

+## Secs.
+1401–1402 — Self-employment tax: characterization and the “limited partner” exception

+### A. Sec.
+1401 rate / recharacterization: prior IRS refund is not a concession

+#### Development highlighted

+- **Clark (Tax Ct.)**: Taxpayer treated recurring business income as “other income” not subject to SE tax.
+The IRS reversed a premature SE tax assessment during pending litigation and refunded, but the Tax Court still held the taxpayer liable for SE tax on the income.

+#### Practice takeaways

+- A procedural refund (fixing an account during litigation) is not a substantive concession about taxability.
+- If facts show the taxpayer is carrying on a trade/business, SE tax exposure remains even if the return labels it otherwise.
+- For mixed activities (writing, online sales, gig work), maintain clear books and document whether the activity is ongoing, profit-oriented, and regular.

+### B. Sec.
+1402 definitions: who is really a “limited partner” for SE tax purposes?

+#### Core rule to remember

+Sec.
+1402(a)(13) provides an exception for a limited partner’s distributive share (with important nuances).
+The Tax Court continues to apply a functional analysis: labels in the partnership agreement are not controlling.

+#### Development highlighted

+- **Denham Capital Management (Tax Ct.)**: Partners in a private equity firm were “limited in name only.”
+Despite the limited partnership form, the individuals devoted substantially all time to the business, were integral to generating fees, and engaged in management decisions.
+Their distributive shares were included in net earnings from self-employment.

+#### Practice takeaways

+- Expect a role-based inquiry: time commitment, decision authority, client/service work, and whether distributions are really compensation for services.
+- If only one partner contributes capital but multiple partners receive large “distributions,” be prepared to explain the economic deal and service component.
+- Review how guaranteed payments, salary-like policies, and operational responsibilities align with the SE tax position.

+### Quick diagnostic questions

+- Is the taxpayer providing services to the partnership’s customers/portfolio, or primarily investing capital?
+- Does the partnership agreement require substantial time and attention?
+- Are “distributions” economically tied to labor (fees/services) rather than capital at risk?